railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_packing.rst

 * 2 palettes of batteries, with no information about packaging.

-If the customer wants to order a palette and 10 packs, the salesperson can put two order lines on the sales order using the same product but different units of measure.
+If the customer wants to order a palette and 10 packs, the salesperson can put two order lines on the sales order using the same product with different units of measure.

 It is sometimes more useful to define different products than to define several possible packages for the same product.
 A case of beer in a supermarket is a good example.
 A case holds 24 bottles, plus